atoum/atoum.github.io/_posts/2016-02-08-blackfire-extension.markdown

 Avoid running those tests
 -------------------------

-In order to only execute those tests, you can use the `extensions` tag ([read the documentation about it](http://docs.atoum.org/en/latest/written_help.html#php-extensions)) and atoum's `ruler-extension` that will allow you [to filter the tests that needs blackfire](https://github.com/atoum/ruler-extension#filter-on-the-test-required-extensions) (or filter the tests that does not need blackfire).
+In order to only execute those tests, you can use the `extensions` tag ([read the documentation about it](http://docs.atoum.org/en/latest/written_help.html#php-extensions)) and atoum's `ruler-extension` that allows you [to filter the tests that needs Blackfire](https://github.com/atoum/ruler-extension#filter-on-the-test-required-extensions) (or filter the tests that does not need Blackfire).

-For example, you can launch all the tests that do not need the blackfire php extension like this:
+For example, you can launch all the tests that do not need the Blackfire PHP extension like this:

 {% highlight bash %}
 ./vendor/bin/atoum -d tests --filter 'not(extensions contains "blackfire")'